 [ root@curl-131556218-9fnch:/ ]$ nslookup my-nginx Server: 10.0.0.10 Address 1: 10.0.0.10 Name: my-nginx Address 1: 10.0.162.149

 Till now we have only accessed the nginx server from within the cluster.
 Before exposing the Service to the internet, you want to make sure the communication channel is secure.
 For this, you will need:

 You can acquire all these from the nginx https example, in short:

-$ make keys secret KEY=/tmp/nginx.key CERT=/tmp/nginx.crt SECRET=/tmp/secret.json $ kubectl create -f /tmp/secret.json secrets/nginxsecret $ kubectl get secrets NAME TYPE DATA default-token-il9rc kubernetes.io/service-account-token 1 nginxsecret Opaque 2
+$ make keys secret KEY=/tmp/nginx.key CERT=/tmp/nginx.crt SECRET=/tmp/secret.json $ kubectl create -f /tmp/secret.json secret "nginxsecret" created $ kubectl get secrets NAME TYPE DATA default-token-il9rc kubernetes.io/service-account-token 1 nginxsecret Opaque 2

-Now modify your nginx replicas to start a https server using the certificate in the secret, and the Service, to expose both ports (80 and 443):
+Now modify your nginx replicas to start an https server using the certificate in the secret, and the Service, to expose both ports (80 and 443):

 Noteworthy points about the nginx-secure-app manifest:

 $ kubectl delete deployments,svc my-nginx; kubectl create -f ./nginx-secure-app.yaml

 At this point you can reach the nginx server from any node.